Ramon Parsons, MD, PhD

 About Me

-In 2017, Dr. Parsons was appointed Director of The Tisch Cancer Institute—a National Cancer Institute-designated cancer center—after serving as Deputy Director and Co-Leader of the Cancer Mechanisms program.
-Dr. Parsons joined Icahn Mount Sinai in 2013.
+In 2017, Dr. Parsons was appointed Director of the Mount Sinai Tisch Cancer Center, known then as The Tisch Cancer Institute, after serving as Deputy Director and Co-Leader of the Cancer Mechanisms program.

-Previously, he was on the faculty of the departments of Pathology and Medicine at Columbia University.
+Prior to joining the Icahn School of Medicine at Mount SInai in 2013, Dr. Parsons was on the faculty of the departments of Pathology and Medicine at Columbia University.
 He was named Assistant Professor in 1995 and later became the Avon Foundation Chair for Breast Cancer Research in 2002.
 He was named Professor in 2007 and Leader of its Breast Cancer Program at the Herbert Irving Comprehensive Cancer Center in 2005.
-Dr. Parsons is a member of the National Academy of Medicine, American Society for Clinical Investigation, American College of Physicians.
-He was Chair of the AACR Special conferences committee for two terms from 2011-2017, which initiated and planned more than 75 scientific meetings on different cancer-related topics.

-Dr. Parsons maintains an active laboratory and has received multiple awards for his research, including the 2011 American Association for Cancer Research (AACR) Outstanding Investigator Award for Breast Cancer Research.
+Dr. Parsons maintains an active laboratory and has received multiple awards for his research, including the 2011 American Association for Cancer Research Outstanding Investigator Award for Breast Cancer Research.
 He is internationally recognized as an expert in the fields of cancer genetics and signal transduction with an emphasis on tumor suppressor genes including PTEN.

 Language